 If you have enjoyed this recipe for Pink Heart Topped White Chocolate Cupcakes then you may also like these:

-Pink Heart Topped White Chocolate Cupcakes a simple recipe, available to all bakers regardless of skill level.
+Most importantly these Pink Heart Topped White Chocolate Cupcakes have a simple recipe, available to all bakers regardless of skill level.
 Because, everyone should be able to create something beautiful and delicious to share with those they love.
 Even those who are too shy to say how they feel, or write it in a card, can make a cupcake that says it all.
 Who knows, baking a cupcake could break down awkwardness between someone and their secret love.
 Ah the romantic in me is running away with itself!

 However you spend Valentines Day, I would like to thank each and every one of you who reads, comments and supports Feasting is Fun.
 You are very much appreciated, every single day of the year.